 Severe workload remains a major concern for Scotland’s teachers, a survey published ahead of a teaching union’s annual general meeting reveals.

-The survey by the Educational Institute of Scotland (EIS) conference which starts in Dundee on Thursday shows a wide range of other concerns including the negative impact of workload on wellbeing, lack of time available for professional development, major curricular change and long working hours.
+The survey by the Educational Institute of Scotland (EIS) conference which starts in Dundee tomorrow shows a wide range of other concerns including the negative impact of workload on wellbeing, lack of time available for professional development, major curricular change and long working hours.

-It also shows 58 per cent of respondents indicated they would not recommend teaching as a career – an increase of four per cent from last year,
+It also shows 58 per cent of respondents indicated they would not recommend teaching as a career – an increase of 4 per cent from last year,

 The total number of respondents indicating an increase in workload was 85 per cent.